davik20/filetree/README.md

 #### Improved Styling
 The styling of the component could be improved to make it more visually appealing and user-friendly.
 This could include adding animations to expand and collapse directories, as well as using a more modern design language for the icons and overall layout.

+### Test
+Adding appropriate test for the react components is another improvement, this improves reliability and minimizes future bugs

 ```